syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 ## AppearanceManager

-The SfDatagrid allows changing the appearance by writing a style class overriding from the `AppearanceManager`, and assigning it to the [SfDataPager.AppearanceManager](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~AppearanceManager.html) property.
+The data grid allows changing the appearance by writing a style class overriding from the `AppearanceManager`, and assigning it to the [SfDataPager.AppearanceManager](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~AppearanceManager.html) property.

 To apply custom style, follow the code example: